Guide to Project Prioritization

 • Reverse features: Features that negatively affect user experience and cause customer dissatisfaction

-The Kano matrix is great for:
+The Kano model is great for:

 • Focusing on end-user needs as you work to create your minimal viable product (MVP)